trex-paxos/trex-paxos-jvm/README.md

 When a node times out it attempts to run the leader takeover protocol:

 1. The new leader sends `prepare(N,S)` for all slots any prior leader has attempted to fix
-2. For each slot nodes respond with promise messages containing any unfixed `{S,N,V}` tuples
+2. For each slot nodes respond with promise messages containing any unfixed `{S,N,V}` tuples else only `{S,N}` is it has no value at that slot.
-3. For each slot `S` the leader selects the `V` that was associated with the highest `N` value from a majority of responses
+3. For each slot the leader selects the `V` that was associated with the highest `N` value from a majority of responses.
+If there was no value known at that slot by a majority then the new leader can safely use its own command value `V` at that slot. .
-4. For each slot leader sends fresh `accept(S,N,V)` messages with chosen commands `V` using its own `N` for each slot
+4. For each slot the leader sends fresh `accept(S,N,V)` messages with chosen command `V` using its own `N` for each slot

+The new leader may stream out many `prepare` messages for many slots buffering them into a single network packet.
+This allows a leader to recover many slots concurrently.

-If you have been previously taught Paxos that last set of statements simply says to run the full algorithm for every slot.
+If you have been previously taught Paxos ths description above says that the leader takeover protocol is to run the full algorithm for every slot.

 Again, whenever a node receives either a `prepare` or `accept` message protocol message with a higher `N` that it replies to positively, it has promised to reject any further protocol messages with a lower `N`.

-The new leader can stream out many messages for many slots buffering them into a single network packet.

-A node might have no value for the specific slot.
-We can use `Optional<Command>` to cover that case.
-If a leader sees no values from a majority of nodes, it is free to pick any value.
-In practice, a new leader won't yet be accepting client commands until it gets to a steady state.
-So, it will choose a special “no operation” value, which is an empty command.
+Again, when a leader learns that a slot is fixed in sequence it will issue a `fixed(S,N)`.
+Again, if it gets a majority negative acknowledgment for any slot it abdicates.

 This library uses code similar to the following for the `prepare` message and its acknowledgement: